JohnKurlak/algorithmic-problem-solving/Chapter 2/README.md

 }
 ```

-The problem here is that you have assumed the numbers you are given are all integers.
-When interviewers use generic words like *number* instead of specific words like *integer*, ask them to clarify.
+The problem here is that you have assumed that all the numbers in the collection are `int` values.
+The numbers in the collection could potentially be `double` values.
+The point is that you don't know, so you have to ask your interviewer for more information.

+You might ask, "What kind of numbers can be inserted into the data structure?
+Integers only?
+Real numbers?"

+To avoid making this mistake, learn to identify generic words like *number*.
+When you hear them, ask for clarification.

+Look out for the following generic words in a problem statement:

+* **number** -- what kind of number?
+* **tree** -- what kind of tree?
+* **list** -- what kind of list? an array? a linked list? a resizable array?
+* **graph** -- what kind of graph? directed? acyclic?

 #### Assuming input values have a particular range